 That was a breakthrough for them, and a revelation for us.
 As a workplace strategy and ‘coworking’ consultancy, our clients are real estate developers, asset owners, brokers, and entrepreneurs whose curiosity is peaked by the coworking/shared workspace phenomenon.
 On the one hand there is the cool factor, given coworking’s idealistic roots in the Bay Area startup scene.
 Even the most traditional real estate professional seems to be attracted to coworking.
 On the other hand there are the economic factors affecting the entire office market.
 Where is demand heading?
 Will younger knowledge workers want the same product as their parents?
 Should we have coworking in our portfolio?
 If so, how much, and how fast?
 Can we make more money via the coworking leasing model (vs. the traditional model)?
 How do we underwrite projects that have such an uncertain future?
 How do we manage risk going forward?
 If we don’t do something (the classic innovator’s dilemma), will our products remain relevant in the coming decade?

 Over the past four years we have built our business on answering these questions and helping asset owners ‘get into’ coworking.
-Prior to that, all of us in the firm were (or still are) coworking space owners/operators, most of us going back to the beginning of the industry.
+Prior to that, we were coworking space owners/operators, going back to the beginning of the industry.
 This article is a pause, or a moment of taking stock, in an industry experiencing hypergrowth.
 Coworking is indeed a part of the real estate industry, despite what some people might claim.
 Though elsewhere we discuss how it is more than just this.
 However, the extent to which coworking is impacting the real estate industry more broadly has as much to do with the power of culture, and how that shapes demand, than is generally appreciated.
 In this respect, Culture (big C Culture, not little c ‘corporate culture’) is the silent driver behind coworking’s success and the real estate industry’s incorporation of it as a new (and disruptive) leasing model.

 Like Airbnb, Uber, and Lyft before them, coworking businesses such as WeWork demonstrate that some people (nearly two million at last count) are comfortable conducting their work in shared spaces with employees from other companies and industries.
 This reflects a generational comfort with sharing all sorts of things- houses and apartments, cars and car rides, tools, labor, etc. The overarching values that define the sharing economy are important here- collaboration, autonomy, community, flexibility, protean careers, reputation.
 Taken altogether, these values sit behind social transportation, social travel, and now the social workplace (i.e. coworking/shared workspaces).